kiliantyler/BG3-Decision-Tree/memory-bank/productContext.md

 4. **Content Discovery**: Helps players discover content they might otherwise miss
 5. **Companion Management**: Assists in planning which companions to bring for specific quests
 6. **Quest Tracking**: Provides a clear view of quest dependencies and mutual exclusivity
+7. **Decision Reversibility**: Allows players to experiment with different choices without replaying the game
+8. **Progress Tracking**: Helps players keep track of their current position in complex questlines

 ## How It Should Work